 Please adhere to CS135’s Style guide.

-Unless otherwise specified, assignments are due at 9:00 pm on the deadline day (usually Tuesday).
+Unless otherwise specified, assignments are due at noon (Waterloo time) on the deadline day (usually Tuesday).
 You will submit files electronically as described below; these files will be run through automated marking, with the results uploaded to MarkUs for further assessment and comments (annotations) by the markers.

 Late assignments will not be accepted; consequently, you should aim to finish early, to allow for unexpected delays.
 You may submit your solutions as often as you wish; submitting a partially completed solution is a good idea, just in case you don’t get back to it in time.
 After an assignment due date has passed, you may submit your work for feedback only (no marks).
 If you want feedback on a late submission, submit your work on MarkUs like normal, then email the ISAs to let them know.